Mental Health

 13. maternal orientation

 Those features which are likely to be of significance in the Irish clinical situation have been highlighted.
-Ignorance is no defence where negligence exposes patients to an event which may have life-long implications for her and those close to her.
+Ignorance is no defense where negligence exposes patients to an event which may have life-long implications for her and those close to her.
 Ultimately, the expectant mother will make the decision, but she has the absolute right to be informed of the likely psychological effects of her decision, with the resultant need for longer-term psychiatric or psychological intervention.

 Recognised Effects of Induced Abortion